JoeCameron1/IndividualProject/README.md

 * The Reef Knot
 * The Slip Knot

-A controlled dataset, containing images of these ten knots in differing conditions is available on Kaggle at LINK_HERE.
+A controlled dataset, containing images of these ten knots in differing conditions is available on Kaggle at https://www.kaggle.com/josephcameron/10knots